-No refunds for reduction in academic loads or student services are allowed unless such reductions are necessitated by schedule changes initiated by the University.
-Students suspended or expelled for disciplinary reasons are not entitled to a refund of any deposits or fees paid.
-Students who are asked to vacate their residence hall rooms as a result of disciplinary actions (but who are allowed to continue attending classes) are not eligible for a refund of that term's room rent.
+No other refunds or reductions are allowed unless such reductions are necessitated by schedule changes initiated by the University.
+Students suspended or expelled for disciplinary reasons are not entitled to a refund of any deposits, tuition, or fees paid.
+Additionally, students who are asked to vacate their residence hall rooms as a result of disciplinary actions are not eligible for refunds.